milibopp/acacia/README.md

-`acacia` is my attempt at writing a generic spatial tree library including binary trees, quadtrees, octrees and so on.
-The idea is to associate a generic data field to each node to be computed using a suitable closure.
-One can then pass arbitrary computational queries to the tree.

-This also allows reusing the same tree structure for different queries without mixing their implementation within the same type.
+*acacia* is a spatial tree library written in Rust.
+It is generic over the dimension of the partitioned space and thus supports binary trees, quadtrees, octrees, etc. The intended goal is to implement these features as fast and covering as many use cases as possible without sacrificing abstraction.

 The current state of the project is very experimental.
-It works, as the tests indicate, but I intend to change both the API and the internals significantly to improve on design and performance.
-There is also no documentation at the moment.
+It works and has ample test coverage, but both the API and the internals will likely change in the future to improve interface and performance.

+## Features

+- Tree construction from a simple iterator.
+- Associate data to a tree during construction using closures.
+- Arbitrary computational queries can be performed on the trees.
+- Faster dimension-specific trees, e.g. an octree (not yet implemented)

-# License
+## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by